Your typical oil filter has to perform, a crucially important job.

-So, One of the biggest challenges that the oil filter has is to cope with today is longer service life.
+Consequently, most filters do a good job, but after a few thousand miles on the road; they will start to degrade, from overuse.
+So, one of the biggest challenges that the oil filter has is to cope with today, is longer service life.

-On some vehicles, the light may not come on for 12,000 to 15,000 miles depending on driving conditions!
-That’s a long time for filters to remain in service.
-Make sure that you change your oil and filter on a regular basis.
+On some vehicles, the light may not come on, for 12,000 to 15,000 miles, depending on driving conditions!
+That’s a long time for filters, to remain in service.
+So, make sure that you change your oil and filter, on a regular basis.

-Since the development of engine sludge is directly related to how often you change your oil.
+Because, the development of engine sludge is directly related, to how often you change your oil.

 - Crankshaft Bearings

 As a result, it is an efficient way, of removing contaminants and it assures; only clean oil is supplied to the engine.
 In time, though, accumulated dirt and debris, trapped by the filter; begin to obstruct the flow of oil.
 Since there is no way to tell how dirty the filter actually is; the filter should be changed, according to the maintenance schedule; in your vehicle owner’s manual.

 Though some vehicle owner’s manuals say replacement at, every other oil change is acceptable; most professional technicians, always change both at the same time.